rafaelkalan/rafaelkalan.github.io/README.md

 ### Analyst Software Developer at DTI Digital (Aug 2019 -- Moment)
-Present In this role I'm an Analyst Software Developer, responsible to maintain and improve the company products and sometimes .
+Present In this role I'm an Analyst Software Developer, responsible to maintain and improve the company products and sometimes filling the role of Team Leader.
  - MicroFrontend (Reac, Angular and other Js frameworks/libs)
  - .Net Core(serverless)
  - NoSQL (Cosmos and Mongo)